Meet our Governing Body...

 As a patent attorney with a background in scientific research and through my link role with the Science leader I hope to ensure that the children of Brinsley have the chance to experience science in all of its many forms.
 I also aim to focus on ensuring that all children of Brinsley have confidence in themselves.

-I have been a Parent Governor at Brinsley Primary School since 2017.
-I have three children, one in Key Stage 2, one in the Foundation stage and my youngest will be joining Foundation in 2018.
+I have been a Parent Governor at Brinsley Primary and Nursery School since 2017 and I have three children who currently attend the school.

 Until the arrival of my third child I worked as an Account Manager and currently I am a full-time Mum.